BTTS means Both Teams To Score: Stats & Betting Tips

-Both Teams To Score (BTTS)
+Both Teams To Score Meaning

 Both Teams To Score (BTTS) is as simple as it sounds, the market is asking whether both teams will score in a game or not.

-Unlike with total goals in a match, BTTS simply relies on each team scoring once, meaning there can be as many goals as you want in the game as long as neither team remains scoreless.
+Unlike with total goals in a match, BTTS relies on each team scoring once, meaning there can be as many goals as you want in the game as long as neither team remains scoreless.

-For example, a team leading 1-0 at the end of the game will draw everyone back to protect the win, and the only team really likely to score is the team losing, meaning a BTTS bet is a very good shout since the team winning often will try to hang onto that 1-0 lead, whereas an Over 2.5 Match Goal bet placed pre-game (often at the same or worse odds than a BTTS bet) would be dead in the water.
-Furthermore, one slip up by either team can let a goal in, and particularly in lower leagues that can happen often, leading to underdog sides bagging at least one goal a match.
+For example, a team that is leading 1-0 towards the end of the game will draw everyone back to protect the win.
+The only team likely to score is the team losing, meaning a BTTS bet is an excellent shout as you will probably see the winning team playing to protect their lead.

+However, an Over 2.5 Match Goal bet placed pre-game (often at the same or worse odds than a BTTS bet) would be dead in the water.
+Furthermore, one slip up by either team can let a goal in, and particularly in lower leagues that can often happen, leading to underdog sides bagging at least one goal a match.

 Using these stats in combination with the BTTS metric will allow you to make more informed bets.